-5. INTANGIBLE ASSETS, NET
+INTANGIBLE ASSETS, NET

 Effective October 1, 2001, Scotts adopted Statement of Financial Accounting Standards No. 142, "Goodwill and Other Intangible Assets".
-In accordance with this standard, goodwill and certain other intangible assets, primarily tradenames, have been determined to have indefinite-lives and accordingly are no longer subject to amortization.
-Indefinite-lived assets are subject to transition impairment testing upon adoption of the standard, and to annual impairment testing thereafter.
-The transitional impairment test has been completed, and an impairment of \$29.8 million (\$18.5 million net of tax) has been identified with respect to tradenames in our International Consumer businesses in Germany, France and the United Kingdom.
+In accordance with this standard, goodwill and certain other intangible assets, primarily trademarks, have been classified as indefinite-lived assets no longer subject to amortization.
+Indefinite-lived assets are subject to impairment testing at least annually.
+We are required to complete our initial impairment evaluation as of October 1, 2001 by the end of the second quarter of fiscal 2002 and record any impairment charge by the end of fiscal 2002.
+Any such initial impairment as of the date of adoption, referred to as a "transitional impairment" will be recorded as the effect of a change in accounting principle in the period of adoption.